Ayokunle89/alx-system_engineering-devops/0x00-shell_basics/README.md

-This project contains and helps students work on the most commonused shell commands
+This project contains and helps students work on the most commonly used shell commands